 HunterLab ColorQuest XE, UltraScan VIS and UltraScan PRO instruments meet ASTM D1003 Section 8 Procedure B Spectrophotometer requirements.

-8.1.2 The instrument shall be capable of computing from the spectral data the 1931 CIE tristimulus values and related color coordinates for CIE standard Illuminant C or alternatively Illuminant A.
+8.1.2 Using the spectral data, the instrument shall be capable of computing the 1931 CIE tristimulus values and related color coordinates for CIE standard Illuminant C or alternatively Illuminant A.

-HunterLab offers A/2 and C/2 options for calculating Haze%, Y Total and Y Diffuse luminous transmission in EasyMatch QC software.
+HunterLab offers A/2 and C/2 options for calculating Haze%, Y Total and Y Diffuse luminous transmittance in EasyMatch QC software.

 8.1.3 The instrument shall utilize a hemispherical optical measuring system, with an integrating sphere, in which the specimen can be placed flush against the sphere port.
 The surfaces of the interior of the integrating sphere, baffles, and reflectance standards shall be matte, of substantially equal reflectance and highly reflecting throughout the visible wavelengths.

 HunterLab ColorQuest XE, UltraScan VIS and UltraScan PRO sensors and internal components are coated with Spectralon having a 99%+ reflectance.
-Transparent specimens for haze measurement are placed at the TTRAN port, flush against the sphere.
+Transparent specimens for haze measurement are placed at the transmittance port (TTRAN), flush against the sphere.

 The ColorQuest XE comes with a white porcelain-on-steel reflectance standard of approximately 86% reflectance.
 The UltraScan VIS and Pro come with white, Japanese commercial opal reflectance standard of 99%+ reflectance.